aldoutrera/lol-respawn-tracker/README.md

-# A League of Legends Buff Time Tracker
+# A League of Legends Buff Respawn Tracker

 I've been playing as a Jungler lately and I'm having a diffcult time at keeping track of the respawn times of the big camps, dragon and baron.
 It's not difficult at all, all you need to do is a simple addition and type it in the chat.
 But for some reason I just can't get used to